Michael-A-Hylton/Michael-A-Hylton/README.md

 <h1>Hello World, I'm Michael! <br/>Programmer and IT Specialist</h1>

 Welcome!
 This repository showcases programming projects from both my academic journey and recent career experience.
 I'm always eager to learn and grow as a developer, with hands-on familiarity in Python, C, and Java across a range of software, cybersecurity, and data-driven projects.
+I've worked with tools and technologies such as Git, Flask, Linux, Wireshark, and Jupyter Notebook—applying them across software development, cybersecurity, and data-driven projects.

 <h2> Data Science Projects:</h2>
 <ul>